adieyal/sd-dynamic-prompts/docs/tutorial.md

 <img src="../images/tutorial/ui-closed.png">

-You can see the various options by click on it:
+You can see the various options by clicking on it:

 <img src="../images/tutorial/ui-open.png"><br>

 # Getting Started
-Suppose you want to create images of a diamond ring, you might start with something like:
+Suppose you want to create images of a diamond ring; you might start with something like:

     A diamond ring on a gold band.